Saxony Digital Team Shares Real-World Impact of AI at ABTP Panel Event

 When you trim away the hype around artificial intelligence, you reveal its extraordinary capacity to deliver real-world benefits for businesses.
 This was the theme of last night’s panel discussion, hosted by the Association of Business Technology Professionals (ABTP) in Las Colinas.

-Alan Stein, Vice President of Saxony Partners’ healthcare practice, moderated the discussion.
+Alan Stein, Vice President of Saxony Partners’ Digital Practice, moderated the discussion.
 Yasir Bashir, a Senior Architect at Saxony, was a panelist.

 The discussion focused on the practical implications of artificial intelligence – which has suffered at the hands of science fiction writers and hype-makers.
 Justin Bundick of Southwest Airlines, Richard Haayen of Nestle Skin Health, Robert Kirk of InterGen Data, and Saxony’s Yasir Bashir took turns dispelling myths about the science and presenting use cases.

 Stein asked each panelist to define AI in their own words, and their responses focused on business value.
 AI uncovers patterns within data, streamlines work processes, frees time to focus on creativity, and eliminates biases.

 Attendees heard how each represented company uses AI to improve customer experience and/or business processes.
 Southwest Airlines uses data science to get their planes out of the gate and into the air on-time.
 Nestle partners with vendors to offer deals to customers based on their needs and preferences.
 InterGen uses population data analysis to help people develop financial plans for future life events.

 At Saxony, Yasir and the Digital team use AI to address inefficiencies.
 From eliminating manual processes, to leveraging data as a means of predicting outcomes, Saxony has uncovered many ways that AI delivers value.